 - Is there one thing you can do, in this very moment, to help yourself feel better?
 Do it and stop racing in your mind.
 The problems you’re trying to solve aren’t going anywhere.
 They can wait for just this moment.
 Have a drink of water, eat something, step outside and look around.
 Hug your kids, go for a quick walk, talk to your partner and ask him/her about their day.

 Life balance is not a formula.
 It doesn’t look the same for everyone.
 At times good enough is all you can come up with and that’s perfect.
-Life balance is about being present and doing what is asked of you in the moment.
+Life balance is about being present and doing what is asked of you at the moment.
 Can you be at peace with yourself and your choices?
 That’s life balance.
-You do the best you can in the moment and you don’t torture yourself with self-doubt.
+You do the best you can at the moment and you don’t torture yourself with self-doubt.